ryanbinns/ttwatch/README.md

 parameter can be specified to provide an alternative user (and optionally a group - such as the usb group mentioned above) to run as.

-Note: Daemon mode is not supported under FreeBSD as the FreeBSD version of
+Note: The daemon is not supported under FreeBSD as the FreeBSD version of
       libusb does not support hot-plug detection and causes compilation errors.
-To resolve this, run `cmake -Ddaemon=off` to force the compilation to remove the daemon mode support.
+To resolve this, run `cmake -Ddaemon=off` to force the compilation to remove the daemon support.

 Multiple Watches
 ================